ejw-data/proj-key-inventory/notes.md

         *  Add Room:  technical building name can not be submitted
         *  Add Room:  Make both inputs be unique in the db
         *  Add User:  verify that Email address is unique in db
+    *  Prevent all users from access the different side menu options.
+Only admin should have access to each section.

     * Design Choice - all status messages are all caps and all descriptive columns are lower case in db
     * Keys.html needs the orders in progess table resized for small screens.
 Maybe just make table responsive with a scroll bar.